ibm-cloud-architecture/dba-infra-gitops/README.md

   ![](./docs/imags/ics-operators.png)

-  And the following operators to monitoring all namespaces.
+  And the following operators into `openshift-operators` to monitoring all namespaces.

   ![](./docs/imags/OCPconsole-baoperators.png)